amenzhinsky/flagenv/README.md

 ## Usage

-If you're tired of writing something like this in each project:
+Tired of writing something like this in each project:

 ```go
 flag.UintVar(&timeoutFlag, "timeout", 10, "connection timeout in seconds [$TIMEOUT]")